Ultra-high Resolution Image Segmentation via Locality-aware Context Fusion and Alternating Local Enhancement: Experimental Results

-\textbf{Memory cost and timing performance.} During the inference stage, our local segmentation model costs around 3167MB memory for each patch of the images in DeepGlobe and Inria Aerial, which do not increase much computation overhead over FCN-8s (2477MB).
-As an independent model from the segmentation model, our refinement network costs 1165MB memory.
-Thus, the memory usage of our model is comparable to existing semantic segmentation models.
-For the timing performance, our segmentation model processes each patch in 0.15s and our refinement model requires 0.06s per patch during inference.
-Overall, for each instance from DeepGlobe and Inria Aerial, our model needs to cost 8s and 26s, compared with FCN-8s (3s and 9s), GLNet (6s and 19s), and CascadePSP (9s and 37s).
+\lqq{During the inference stage, we measure the memory costs and inference time using a single Titan Xp GPU with CUDA 11.0, CuDNN 8, and PyTorch 1.7.1.
+Our local segmentation model costs around 3691MB memory for each patch of the images in DeepGlobe and Inria Aerial, which do not increase much computation overhead over FCN-8s (2477MB).
+The memory usage of our model is comparable to existing semantic segmentation models.
+For the timing performance, our segmentation model processes each $508 \times 508$ patch in 0.16s per patch during inference.
+Overall, for each instance from DeepGlobe and Inria Aerial without TTA, our model costs 6 and 20 seconds, respectively, compared with FCN-8s (3 and 9 seconds), GLNet (6 and 19 seconds), and CascadePSP (9 and 37 seconds).}